nibbydev/poewatch/README.md

 The general goal was to make a statistics website with everything in one place.
 Users can check prices of almost any item type from the current or past leagues and look up character names.

-## Setup
+## Minimal setup

-Prerequisites: Maven, GCC (for compiling UDFs), the latest JDK and MySQL.
+Prerequisites: Maven, the latest JDK and MySQL server.

-Note: PoeWatch relies on MySQL UD functions such as `MEDIAN` and `STATS_MODE`.
-These are provided by [infusion](https://github.com/infusion/udf_infusion) and can be installed using the instructions provided there.

-1. Compile Java app with `mvn clean install`
+1. Build Java app `mvn clean install`
-2. Prep SQL database by running the configuration script from `resources/DatabaseSetup.sql`
+2. Run db configuration script `resources/DatabaseSetup.sql`
-3. Run app `java -Xmx256M -jar poewatch-1.0-SNAPSHOT-jar-with-dependencies.jar`
+3. Run app `java -jar poewatch.jar`